 Many people who struggle with addiction find that they do not access help until it is too late – this may be because of health problems caused by the addiction or lifestyle issues such as loss of employment or the breakdown of relationships.

-However, it is thought that accepting help much earlier on is the best way forward.
+However, it is thought that accepting help much earlier on is potentially the way forward.
 But when a person is in the throes of addiction, it can be difficult to recognise when rehab is necessary.

 It is important to look for specific warning signs that rehab may be needed.
 These might include stealing in order to get the substance, lying about use, requiring the substance to feel ‘normal,’ selling precious items to get hold of the substance or attempting to stop alone without success.